iot-edge-foundation/iot-edge-tradfri/README.md

 *Note*: you can pass any hexadecimal color if you set the desired property 'allowHexColors'.
 There is no check on the color number passed.

-See also the methods below.
+See also the methods below on how to controll lights.

-# Interface
+# Interfacing the module

 ## Desired and reported properties